- About Action Tutoring

 Action Tutoring have worked with external evaluators to carry out impact evaluations, comparing the results of pupils supported by Action Tutoring against a control group of similar pupils who have not received Action Tutoring support.
 The control groups were constructed using the National Pupil Database (NPD).
 Action Tutoring may request unique pupil numbers (UPNs) from partner schools in order for current and future evaluators to match tutored pupils with a control group on the NPD.
 This data will not be used for any other purposes than those stated in this policy and will be subject to the same data protection regulations.

-To contact us in relation to any of the information contained in Action Tutoring’s data policy for schools, please email email@example.com; or the alternative contacts below:
+To contact us in relation to any of the information contained in Action Tutoring’s privacy and data policy for schools, please email [email protected].

 You can download this full policy here: Action Tutoring Privacy and Data Policy for Schools